Turn the wipers on by pressing the lever up or down.

 However, if the wipers cannot remove this ice, dirt or foreign matter, the autowiper control will stop operation.
 In this case, set the wiper lever to the low speed position or high speed position for manual operation, or remove the ice, dirt or foreign matter by hand to restore the auto-wiper operation.

-Mazda 6 Owners Manual: Oil leakage inspection
+Mazda 6 Owners Manual: Solenoid valve inspection